Maxim-Mazurok/google-api-typings-generator/gapi.client.merchantapi-accounts_v1beta/readme.md

 await gapi.client.merchantapi.accounts.createAndConfigure({});

 /*
 Deletes the specified account regardless of its type: standalone, MCA or sub-account.
 Deleting an MCA leads to the deletion of all of its sub-accounts.
 Executing this method requires admin access.
+The deletion succeeds only if the account does not provide services to any other account and has no processed offers.
+You can use the `force` parameter to override this.
 */
 await gapi.client.merchantapi.accounts.delete({name: 'name'});